Consumer Medicine Information

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 What XALKORI is used for

-XALKORI is used to treat a rare type of lung cancer caused by a problem in a gene called anaplastic lymphoma kinase (ALK).
+XALKORI is used to treat rare types of lung cancer caused by defects in a gene called

-XALKORI may slow or stop the growth of this type of lung cancer.
+XALKORI may slow or stop the growth of these types of lung cancer.

 Your doctor may have prescribed it for another reason.

 XALKORI is only available with a doctor's prescription.

 The safety and efficacy of XALKORI in children have not been established.

 Before you take XALKORI